fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 webhook_settings
 ```

 You can bypass these errors by removing the key from your YAML or adding the `--force` flag.
-This flag will force the application of the changes without validation but should be used with caution.
+This flag will apply the changes without validation and should be used with caution.

 ### Mobile device management (MDM) settings for teams